flojoy-ai/studio/blocks/HARDWARE/DAQ_BOARDS/NATIONAL_INSTRUMENTS/COMPACT_DAQ/ATTACH_ANALOG_INPUT_VOLTAGE/example.md

-This app demonstrates how to use thermocouple and voltage input blocks with National Instruments Compact DAQ modules.
+This app shows how to use a thermocouple and voltage input blocks for with National Instruments Compact DAQ modules.

 Blocks used: